lightly-ai/lightly/docs/source/docker/security/security.rst

 - Lightly never stores sensitive data such as samples and therefore you don't have to worry about this
-- This setup allows for additional hardening of the access rules as the Lightly Cloud does not need to read the actual data in your bucket
+- This setup allows for additional hardening of the access rules as the Lightly Cloud does not need to read the actual data in your bucket (see :ref:`dataset-creation-aws-bucket-minimum-policy`)

 What data is stored where?
 --------------------------